-Coverage includes but is not limited to:
+- Coverage includes but is not limited to:

-- The following ostomy supplies that are required because of a colostomy, ileostomy or urostomy. - Pouches, face plates and belts. - Irrigation sleeves, bags and catheters. - Skin barriers. - Diabetic supplies (see Diabetes Services above). - Some disposable and non-disposable related supplies if, for example, they are necessary for proper functioning or application of covered Durable Medical Equipment.
+- The following ostomy supplies that are required because of a colostomy, ileostomy or urostomy.

+- Pouches, face plates and belts.

+- Irrigation sleeves, bags and catheters.

+- Skin barriers.

+- Diabetic supplies (see Diabetes Services above).

+- Some disposable and non-disposable related supplies if, for example, they are necessary for proper functioning or application of covered Durable Medical Equipment.
+Please refer to the medical policies on the Plan's website.